Homie-Ai-project/homie_orchestrator/MIGRATION_SUMMARY.md

 4. **Backup validation**: Test backup and restore procedures for AI data
 5. **Monitoring setup**: Configure alerts for GPU utilization and AI service health

-The Homei Orchestrator is now fully focused on providing enterprise-grade orchestration for self-hosted AI workloads, with homei_ai as the primary application layer.
+The Homie Orchestrator is now fully focused on providing enterprise-grade orchestration for self-hosted AI workloads, with homie_ai as the primary application layer.